orsonteodoro/muslx32/README.txt

     priority: 3

 Works:
 -firefox 45.x only - except when using alsa audio and jit.  javascript works but through interpreter.  pulseaudio untested.
+YouTube works but no sound through alsa.
 -strace (for debugging) from this overlay
 -gdb (for debugging) from this overlay
 -X (for windowing system)